-- A Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) was carried out at Trevean in Higher Town, St Martin's, Isles of Scilly, TR25 0QL to help inform the determination of Planning Application P/20/026.
-The survey concluded that the building had Moderate Potential to support roosting bats.
-Two presence/absence surveys were recommended and the results of these surveys are outlined in this Presence/Absence Survey (PAS) report. - A dusk survey conducted on 29th June 2020 did not identify any bats emerging from roosting sites associated with the building.
-A dawn survey conducted on 11th July 2020 identified a single common pipistrelle bat returning to roost behind a fascia board attached at the eaves of the property. - The results confirm the presence of a non-breeding summer roost of a common species within the building at Trevean. - An impact assessment identifies that the Proposed Works would result in the destruction of this roost and the potential to kill/injure common pipistrelle bat(s) if appropriate measures are not taken to protect this species. - It is considered that appropriate mitigation measures can be put in place to ensure that the Proposed Works can proceed without negatively impacting the Favourable Conservation Status (FCS) of common pipistrelle bats on St Martin's in the long term.
-If minded to approve permission, it is recommended that the Decision Notice includes a compliance condition that works should proceed in accordance with the mitigation measures outlined. - To ensure legislative compliance, it would be necessary for the works to be undertaken under an European Protected Species Mitigation License (EPSML). - Mitigation measures recommended include appropriate timing of works; provision of a replacement roost and ecological oversight of works.
+- A Preliminary Ecological Appraisal (PEA) and Preliminary Roost Assessment (PRA) was carried out at Trevean in Higher Town, St Martin's, Isles of Scilly, TR25 0QL to help inform the determination of Planning Application P/20/039.
+The survey identified bat droppings in the loft of the kitchen, confirmed as common pipistrelle by DNA analysis, and further concluded that the building had Moderate Potential to support roosting bats.
+Two presence/absence surveys were recommended and the results of these surveys are outlined in this Presence/Absence Survey (PAS) report. - A dusk survey conducted on 23rd June 2020 and a dawn survey conducted on 10th August 2020 confirmed emergence and re-entry of a single common pipistrelle bat from the roost identified during the building inspections. - The results confirm the presence of a non-breeding summer roost of a common species within the building at Trevean. - An impact assessment identifies that the Proposed Works would result in the destruction of this roost and the potential to kill/injure common pipistrelle bat(s) if appropriate measures are not taken to protect this species. - It is considered that appropriate mitigation measures can be put in place to ensure that the Proposed Works can proceed without negatively impacting the Favourable Conservation Status (FCS) of common pipistrelle bats on St Martin's in the long term.
+If minded to approve permission, it is recommended that the Decision Notice includes a compliance condition that works should proceed in accordance with the mitigation measures outlined. - To ensure legislative compliance, it would be necessary for the works to be undertaken under a European Protected Species Mitigation License (EPSML). - Mitigation measures recommended include appropriate timing of works, provision of a replacement roost and ecological oversight of works.